Hone logo

 Constraints

-• The hook should be efficient and not introduce significant overhead.
+• The hook should have minimal overhead and not significantly impact component performance.

 Notes